Summary of generation 8

 Accidentally, we had noticed suspicious money movements in Juno's company budgets, the kind of movements that strongly suggest that some money laundering is occurring.
 Of course, a legal action at that point was inevitable.

 The trial took several months, it was the largest case I've ever worked for.
-I was Juno and her colleagues' defence lawyer, and telling apart those who actually participated to the laundering from the unlucky bystanders required to analyse a huge amount of files and folders.
+I was Juno and her colleagues' defence lawyer, and telling apart those who actually participated in the laundering from the unlucky bystanders required to analyse a huge amount of files and folders.

 Eventually, Juno and her closest colleagues were declared to be innocent.
 The main culprits, however, were the founders and CEOs of the company that, consequently, was immediately closed.